 Neapolitan pizza is largely defined by its pillowy, chewy crust.

-- WATER The water should around 20 degrees C (68 degrees F).
+- WATER The water should be around 20 degrees C (68 degrees F).
 When you knead the dough, the temperature will increase, that's why the water doesn't need to be too hot when you start the process.

 - YEAST In Italy, t is most common to use natural fresh yeast or brewer’s yeast for pizza dough.
 You can find fresh yeast in almost all European grocery stores!

-- I find natural fresh yeast very difficult to find in the United States, so I use a dried Italian yeast that I like.
+- I find natural fresh yeast very difficult to find in the United States, so I use dried Italian yeast that I like.

 - SALT Neapolitan pizza is made with about 2.5- 3% fine sea salt.